wireapp/wire-docs/src/how-to/administrate/elasticsearch.md

 helm install --upgrade elasticsearch-index charts/wire-server/charts/elasticsearch-index -f values.yaml
 ```

-This will create a new index in ES cluster, to verify, log onto your ES cluster machine and run:
+This will create a new index ('new-index-name') in ES cluster.
+To verify, log onto your ES cluster machine and run:

 ```
 curl "localhost:9200/_cat/indices"
 ```

+Or `exec` into a `brig` pod, and curl it with your Elasticsearch service name from the `brig` pod.

 Depending on your ES setup, you might need to use https and provide credentials.
 In the output you should see your new index there.